 The town center is quickly explored, but very charming.

 Most interesting here is probably the Zámek Třeboň (castle) adjacent to the town center with its appurtenant park (Zámecký park).

 Břilice in the north is a district of Třeboň, and from there it is by foot only half an hour to some of the large fishponds in this area.

 We decided to take more time however, a luxury thanks to the longest days of the year (summer solstice on June 21) since we started our walk in the late afternoon.

 On our way there we grabbed the opportunity to gather a few of the delicious cherries which were growing abundantly alongside the rural road.
 And to rest and relax a lot.

-The so-called “Golden Canal” (Zlatá Stoka), a sophisticated system of water networks and reservoirs devised and constructed in the 16th century, made it possible to feed and maintain these ponds for the primary purpose of carp breeding.
+The so-called “Golden Canal” (Zlatá Stoka), a sophisticated system of water networks and reservoirs devised and constructed in the early 16th century, made it possible to feed and maintain these ponds for the primary purpose of carp breeding.